sanjaymulchandani/the-movies-at-mariana/README.md

 - Metacritic Rating
 - Runtime

 There should be one filter and one search.
-The first is a Filter By Genre.
-This filter should be a dropdown list, populated with all genres of movies currently in our list.
+The filter should be by Genre.
+It should be a dropdown list, populated with all genres of movies currently in our list and it should hide all movies that do not match the selected genre when clicked.
+Bonus points if it allows for multiple selections.

 The search should be by Title.
-It's should be a text input that with each character shows each movie that matches and hides each movie that doesn't.
+It's should be a text input that, with each character, shows each movie that matches the current string and hides each movie that doesn't.

 ## Example